EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 # Liquid Ajax Cart — for Shopify

-Liquid Ajax Cart — a Javascript library that lets you build an Ajax cart using Liquid templates:
+Liquid Ajax Cart — a Javascript library that lets you build an Ajax cart using Liquid templates.

 ##### 1. Create a liquid section for Ajax-cart with a `data-ajax-cart-section` container: